Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Filterbanks in GNNs: From One Channel to Two

 On the node level, left multiplying HP and LP filters on $\bm{x}$ can be understood as diversification and aggregation operations, respectively.
 For example, if we implement $L_{rw}$ and ${A}_\text{rw}$ on the $i$-th node, we have

-Intuitively, HP filters depict the differences between one node and its neighbors, making it distinguishable; While LP filters focus on the similarity within a neighborhood, from which we can obtain missing or ``hidden'' features of one node.
+Intuitively, HP filters depict the differences between one node and its neighbors; While LP filters focus on the similarity within a neighborhood, from which we can obtain missing or ``hidden'' features of one node.
 We believe that these two conjugate components are both indispensable to portray a node.

-Mathematically, multiplying with LP filter (aggregation) is a linear projection, which means no matter what features we learn, they will be projected to a fixed subspace.
-We will lose the expressive power by only using LP filter, additionally the missing half is the HP component of the learned signals, as $L_\text{LP} + L_\text{HP} = I$.
+Mathematically, multiplying with LP filter (aggregation) is a linear projection, which will project the features to a fixed subspace.
+We will lose the expressive power by only using LP filter, and the missing half is the HP component of the learned signals, as $L_\text{LP} + L_\text{HP} = I$, which satisfies the perfect reconstruction property \cite{ekambaram2014graph}.

-The two-channel linear filterbank which contains a set of filters $L_\text{LP}$ and $L_\text{HP}$ is widely used in graph signal processing \cite{ekambaram2013critically, ekambaram2014graph}, where $L_\text{LP}$ and $L_\text{HP}$ keep the low-frequency and high-frequency components of the graph signals respectively.
-Inspired by this technique, we propose the two-channel filterbank GNNs that can extract both smooth and non-smooth signals in input features.
+The two-channel linear filterbank which contains a set of filters $L_\text{LP}$ and $L_\text{HP}$ is widely used in graph signal processing \cite{ekambaram2013critically, ekambaram2014graph}, but are rarely used in graph neural networks.
+Inspired by this technique, we propose the two-channel filterbank GNNs in section \ref{sec:FB-GNN}, which can extract both smooth and non-smooth components from input features.